parikshitrajpara3/Analysis-of-Hardware-Company/README.md

-# README: Financial Analysis Project Using Microsoft Excel
+# Financial Analysis Project Using Microsoft Excel

 ## Project Overview
 This project focuses on performing comprehensive financial analysis for a company, leveraging the powerful features of **Microsoft Excel**.
 The analysis provides granular insights into **revenue streams, expense categories**, and critical **financial metrics**, ultimately contributing to improved decision-making and increased profit margins.